• Skip to primary navigation

 The Raven Bistro

 With exceptional reviews across the board, The Raven Bistro is one of the must-try Jasper restaurants.
-If the modern, arty vibe of the bistro isn’t enough to entice you, the fantastic menu and cocktail list certainly will!
+If the modern, arty vibe of the intimate bistro isn’t enough to entice you, the fantastic menu and cocktail list certainly will!
 Serving Mediterranean and Canadian fusion cuisine, The Raven Bistro is perfect for lunch, dinner, and even for a few drinks and a snack.

 Rack of lamb

-Harvest Food and Drink
+Harvest Food and Drink (temporarily closed)

 Don’t underestimate the humble and charming vibe of Harvest Food and Drink in Jasper National Park… it’s one of the best restaurants in town!
 With one of the best breakfasts in Jasper, their brunch menu boasts mouthwatering French Toast, Smoked Salmon Benny, Kale and Potato Hash bowls, and even “fancy toasts” (try the Scrambled Tofu or the Tuna Poke).